-I know: why the striking pirate garb?
+I hear you: why the striking pirate garb?

-- The chance to cage dive with great white sharks to gain first-hand knowledge about the apex predator of the sea?
+- The chance to cage dive with great white sharks to gain first-hand knowledge about the apex predator of the ocean?
 Seriously?
 I would never.
 However I did track down the two leading shark biologists in the U.S. – one on the West and the other on the East Coast — to get the latest on the booming shark population.

 You can rely on me to write splashy, humorous pieces packed with important details – so that your readers can make the best use of their travel dollars.